zyedidia/lfi/README.md

 # Lightweight Fault Isolation (LFI)

-Welcome to the home of the Lightweight Fault Isolation (LFI) project.
+Welcome to the top-level repository for the Lightweight Fault Isolation (LFI) project.

 # What is LFI?